-People are yearning to travel, and the Luxe Recess community surely yearns for summer resort days by the pool or beach.
-Most of us just want to leave our houses when we feel it safe to do so.
+People are yearning to travel, and the Luxe Recess community surely yearns for resort days by the pool or beach.
+Most of us just want to leave our houses.

 When people venture and book vacations will be a personal decision based on their own risk assessments as well as practical measures on where they live and where they want to go.
 The CDC has stated that the best way to protect ourselves and families is to stay home.